 Average Time on Page

-By determining the pages with the highest time on page, you can look for similarities in the content—for example, if they included infographics, videos, and so on.
-Once you know what’s working, you can double down on that type of content going forward.
+By determining the pages with the highest time on page, you can look for similarities in the content—for example, if they included infographics, videos, etc. Then, once you know what’s working, you can double down on that type of content going forward.

 Pages Per Session

-Impressions & Click-Through Rate (CTR)
+Impressions & Click Through Rate (CTR)

-The combination of these two metrics together can provide valuable insight into your content’s search performance.
-For example, a high number of impressions and a low CTR may mean that you need to change the post’s title or meta description.
+Combining these two content metrics can provide valuable insights into search performance.
+For example, a high number of impressions and a low click though rate (CTR) may mean that you need to change the post’s title or meta description.